Finite elements#

 The GeomRefElement class#

-The GeomRefElement object carries geometric data of a reference element: type, dimension, number of vertices, sides and side of sides, measure, and coordinates of vertices.
-Furthermore, to help to find geometric data on sides, it also carries type, vertex numbers of each side on the first hand, and vertex numbers and relative number to parent side of each side of side on the second hand.
+The GeomRefElement class carries geometric data of a reference element: type, dimension, number of vertices, sides and side of sides, measure, and coordinates of vertices.
+Furthermore, to help to find geometric data on sides, it also carries type, vertex numbers of each side on the first hand, and vertex numbers and relative number to parent side of each side of side on the second hand:

 class GeomRefElement